Marso22/marijonas-rocius/README.md

  <img alt="A Cornish Beach" src="/IMG_20240707_165657424-AUTO_ENHANCE.jpg" width="600px">
 </picture>

-## Hi - I'm Joe & I live in Cornwall, England.
+## Hi!
+I'm Marijonas from Penzance, Cornwall, UK.

 ## About Me

-I'm a Junior Full Stack Developer with a passion for technology, problem-solving, and continuous learning.
-After 20 years in finance and data-driven strategy, I made the exciting transition into software development, enabled by the Code Institute bootcamp and supported by Headforwards.
+I'm a Junior Full Stack Developer passionate about technology, problem-solving, and lifelong learning.
+With a diverse background spanning 15 years in translation/localisation and a decade in data-driven stock market research and investment management, I'm thrilled to transition into AI-augmented software development.
+This journey is powered by the Code Institute bootcamp and support from Headforwards.
+Holding a Master's degree in Maths & IT, I began my career as a programmer, and I'm excited to return to my roots, inspired by the dynamic opportunities in AI development.

-I love working with Python, JavaScript, SQL, and Django, building projects that combine data, automation, and web development.
-Always curious and eager to learn, I thrive on exploring new technologies and creating efficient, scalable solutions.
+I enjoy working with Python, JavaScript, HTML, CSS, SQL, and Django, creating projects that integrate data, automation, and web development.
+This is just the beginning of my journey.
+I'm always curious and eager to learn, aiming to expand my toolkit as a Full Stack Developer.
+My background in coding and AI assistance positions me as a fast learner.

-Let’s build something awesome—feel free to connect or check out my latest projects! 🚀
+Let’s collaborate and build something remarkable—feel free to connect or explore my latest projects! 🚀

 ### Programming Languages